 For small ponds, choose a variety of fish that is small and doesn’t require much space for swimming, For very small ponds Fathead Minnows and guppies are a good choice.
 Goldfish are also a great addition to smaller outdoor ponds.

-What pond fish can survive winter?
+What type can survive winter?

 The fish that can survive winters in outdoor ponds are

-Can aquarium fish survive in a pond?
+Can aquarium fish survive in this type of water?

 Absolutely they can if provided with the right pond ecosystem and water conditions.
 Even though this factor varies from fish to fish, aquarium fish are usually tropical, therefore prefer warmer temperatures.